Chinese Democracy: Musical style and composition

-Tracks 1-7
+Tracks 1–7

-Rose cited Dave Grohl's drumming on "Smells Like Teen Spirit" as an influence on the title track, which was inspired by the film Kundun, and Rose's three months living in China.
-Lyrics referencing Falun Gong led to the album being banned in China.
+"Chinese Democracy" was inspired by the film Kundun and Rose's three-month stay in China.
+Lyrics referencing Falun Gong contributed to the album being banned in China.
 The track opens with a delayed intro of ambient noise and guitar lines, with Spin comparing the guitars to Tom Morello.
-Josh Freese wrote the main riff, calling it "really dumb, simple, dirty."
+Josh Freese wrote the main riff, describing it as "really dumb, simple, dirty."
+Rose cited Dave Grohl's drumming on "Smells Like Teen Spirit" as an influence.
+Guitarist Bumblefoot contributed fretless rhythm guitar, and the solos are by Robin Finck and Buckethead.
+Bassist Tommy Stinson described it as one of his favorites, saying it's "kind of a double barn burner, real fucking in your face, you know."

-"Shackler's Revenge" was inspired by school shootings and media sensationalism, (Note: Virginia Tech shooter Seung-Hui Cho once wrote a play based on the lyrics of the Guns N' Roses song "Mr. Brownstone", although "Shackler's Revenge" was written & recorded before the shooting.)
-Rose likened the lyrics to a horror film.
-Critics compared it to Nine Inch Nails, The Prodigy, Marilyn Manson, Korn, and Rob Zombie.
-It blends industrial, electronic, nu metal, sludge, and alternative rock.
-Rolling Stone called its layered vocals "a demented choir".
+"Shackler's Revenge" was inspired by school shootings and media sensationalism, (Note: Virginia Tech shooter Seung-Hui Cho once wrote a play based on the lyrics of the Guns N' Roses song "Mr. Brownstone", although "Shackler's Revenge" was written & recorded before the shooting.) and Rose likened its lyrics to a horror film.
+Critics compared the track to Nine Inch Nails, The Prodigy, Marilyn Manson, Korn, and Rob Zombie.
+The song blends industrial, electronic, nu metal, sludge rock, and alternative rock.
+Rolling Stone described its layered vocals as "a demented choir".
+According to Brain, the track originated from jams he and Buckethead had worked on since the Praxis era, which were later developed at Rose's request.
+Bumblefoot wrote the guitar solos and many rhythm parts, noting that Buckethead had written much of the original material and that he was "putting icing on a cake that already existed."

 "Better" is an electronic rock track with falsetto vocals and a "whining guitar line".
-Rose praised the guitar parts in the bridge as among his favorite.
-Loudwire noted an Acid house-style beat, while Rolling Stone described the intro as a "hip-hop voicemail".
-Apple Music compared Rose's vocals to Bruce Dickinson.
+Critics highlighted its blend of electronic beats, layered guitars, and hip‑hop‑influenced production, with Loudwire noting an acid house‑style rhythm, while Rolling Stone described the intro as a "hip-hop voicemail".
+Apple Music likened Rose's vocal approach to Bruce Dickinson.
+Rose praised the guitar work in the bridge as among his favorites from the album.

-"Street of Dreams" is a piano ballad reminiscent of "November Rain" and "The Garden", with Elton John, and Queen influences.
+"Street of Dreams" is a piano-driven ballad reminiscent of "November Rain" and "The Garden", with Elton John and Queen influences.
+It was described by critics as one of the album's most traditional Guns N' Roses-style tracks, noted for its dramatic piano, orchestral arrangements, and emotional vocal delivery.

 On "If The World", Buckethead plays a flamenco guitar; described as having "an electronic funk slither", with neo-soul, nu-metal, and trip-hop elements.
 Pitman said the song was "about environmental decay in its futurist context", he wrote the song on a 12-string guitar, then layered dub beats, strings and synths.
-Rose said it parodies James Bond music.
+Rose said it parodies James Bond music and Blaxploitation soundtracks.